yar-fed/glowing-memory/task02/readme.md

 task02: add error messages on missing or non-digit argument Subtask completed.
 Subtask: Implement asking number if command line argument is missing
+task02: implement asking a number if argument is missing